4391 Balodis: Orbit and classification

-Balodis orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 8 months (1,349 days).
+Balodis orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU every 3 years and 8 months (1,349 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 5° with respect to the ecliptic.
 Based on its orbital elements, the Collaborative Asteroid Lightcurve Link (CALL) classifies the asteroid as a member of the Erigone family, which is named after its largest member and namesake, 163 Erigone, also a dark body of carbonaceous composition.

 Physical characteristics

 Diameter and albedo

 According to observations by NASA's space-based Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Balodis measures 3.4 kilometers in diameter, and its surface has an exceptionally high albedo of 0.40.
 However, the CALL assumes a standard albedo for a C-type asteroid of 0.057 and calculates a diameter of 8.4 kilometers with an absolute magnitude of 14.2, as the lower the albedo (reflectivity) the larger the body's diameter.